ktvanzwol/nimi-vba/README.md

 If you fixed issues and or extended nimi-vba you can export modules manually or use the same **nimi-vba ExcelTool.xlsm** file to automatically export modules back into the **src** folder structure.
 To automatically export the modules open **nimi-vba ExcelTool.xlsm** and the excel application with the updates.
 Next Select the excel application workbook with the updates as the **Target Workbook** and click the Export button.

 > :warning: **After confirming the export any existing files in the src folder structure will be overwriten without notification.**

+## nimi-vba Structure

+Each top level driver mapping is implemented with at least two modules, a ``Class Module`` and a ``Code Module``.
+And for each driver add-on library an addition Class Module is added (e.g. for the RFSG Playback Library or specific RFmx personaliies like SpecAn etc.).
+Optionaly there can be an example ``Code Module`` that contains examples or test code.

+### Source Files

+#### The Class Module

+The ``Class Module`` defines a session object that wraps a drivers instrument session.
+The different API functions map to methods on the session object.
+The class module contains the following features:

+- All VBA declare statements for each external C function call supported.
+- A ``Public Sub InitSession`` used by the Factory Method to initialize a object.
+- The ``Class_Initialize`` and ``Class_Terminate`` Events (VBA's constructor and destructors)
+  - ``Class_Initialize`` initializes the private memeber varables to default values.
+The actual object initialization is done by the ``InitSession`` sub.
+  - ``Class_Terminate`` automatically closes the session when the object reference is deleted (object variable set to ``Nothing`` or goes out of scope)
+- A ``Private Sub ErrorHandler`` This is used internally and basically raises a Error when a function call returns a error code.
+This includes querying for a detailed error message.
+- A ``Private Sub CheckError`` this utility sub that calls the ``ErrorHandler`` if the returned status is a error code.
+- ``Public Sub <Methods>`` for each supported function call.
+Typically these directly call the external C function mapped by the VBA Declare statement inside ``CheckError``.
+  - In some case these are customized to handle certain actions in a more VBA friendly way.
+Most notably allocating memory (``ReDim``) for arrays and strings returned from the external C function.

+#### The Code Module

+The ``Code Module`` supporting the main ``Class Module`` contains the Factory Method to help the user to create the Session object by specifying the instrument resource name.

+Next to the Factory method the ``Code Module`` also contains all driver specific Constants, Enumerations and User Types as needed.

+#### Add-on Libray Class Modules

+Any add-on library ``Class Modules`` are implemented the same way as normal class modules.
+The main exacption is the initialization.
+A add-on library by definition uses the same session as the driver but adds a higher level file playback or measurement centric API to the lower level instrument APIs.

+For this reason each Add-on ``Class Module`` is automatically created when the parent driver object gets created.
+The higher level functions can then be accessed trough a read-only property: ``cRFSA.Playback`` or ``cRFmx.SpecAn``.
+The Add-on Library object is automatically initialized by in drivers ``InitSession`` sub and stored internally.
+When the ``Class_Terminate`` event is fired the internal variable is set to ``Nothing`` to automatically trigger the Add-ons own ``Class_Terminate`` event.

+### Get & Set Attributes

+The NI drivers make extensive use of attributes for configuration of the instrument and/or measurements.
+Each driver comes with a set of attribute Set and Get functions for the required attribute types.
+These functions can be used for configuration by setting attributes.
+The most VBA friendly way to implement attributes would be to use properties.
+Each property would match the attribute type and call the coresponding attribute Get/Set function with a fixed attribute ID value.

+Due to the added overhaed of doing this manually for this PoC the choice was made to expose the Get/Set function on the Session object so they can be accessed by the user.
+For the attribute IDs a Enum is used which is created by copying #define declations form the C header files and reformating them to VBA Enums.
+The Enum is used for the Attribute ID parameters to aid in finding the right enum entry.

 ## Mapping C types to VBA Types